ANSWERS TO YOUR QUESTIONS

 You can pay using Paypal, Stripe or a credit card.
 Where you are offered the choice between Paypal and Stripe as a payment method we request that you use Stripe.
 Payment should be possible from most countries in the world.
 If you are facing technical difficulties paying for a course please contact us.

-Once you have registered you will be sent an email showing you how to access your course page on the learning management system.
+Once you have registered you will receive an email showing you how to access your course on the learning management system.

 - If you are taking a webinar or mini-course you will be able to access the course materials immediately.